amadsen/satire/README.md

 Intelligent mocking (of http endpoints) with a purpose.

+## Quick Start

+1. Install as a devDependency: `npm install --save-dev satire`
+2. Add an npm script: `..."scripts": { ..."mocks": "satire" }`
+3. Put `.json` files in a `mocks/` subdirectory of your project.
+The relative filesystem path (from the `mocks/` subdirectory) of the `.json` file will be the URL path the of the mock.
+4. run `npm run mocks`.

 ## Install

 Satire is intended to be installed as a development dependency.